seekaddo/breath/readme.md

 # Getting started

-The library requires a Unix toolkit, with GNU Make and the GNU Assembler.
+The library requires a Unix toolkit, with GNU Make and, for the x86_64 builds only, the GNU Assembler.
 On Microsoft Windows, you'll need Cygwin.
 (If I had to redo it today, most things would probably use Python.)

 Note that only Cygwin 64-bit is supported.